seutje/m05tw1nt3d/_posts/en/2013-06-07-zakaria-benaissa.md

 </ul>

-<p>The fugitive Vitezslav MRACEK (born on 19 FEB 1975) is wanted by the police.</p>
+<p>The fugitive Zakaria BENAISSA (born on 19 MAR 1988) is wanted by the police.</p>
-<p>On Tuesday 28 JUL 2009 six inmates escaped from the penitentiary of Merksplas.
-Five could be caught soon after the escape but Vitezslav MRACEK is still on the run.</p>
+<p>On 14/06/2013 BENAISSA Zakaria was sentenced by the Court of Assizes of Brussels to 23 years of imprisonment within the scope of the so-called ‘MANGA’-murder.
+BENAISSA appeared in court as free man.
+He only attended Court the first day and went on the run after 07/06/2013.
+He is still a fugitive.</p>
-<p>Vitezslav MRACEK was sentenced by the Court of Appeal of Antwerp to 5 years of imprisonment for grand larceny. </p>
+<p>If you have any information about the whereabouts of this fugitive, please get in touch with the police.
+Discretion will be assured.</p>
-<p>Wanted notice circulated on 26 AUG 2015 on request of the Prosecutor-general’s office of Antwerp.
+<p>Wanted notice circulated on 27 SEP 2013 on request of the Public Prosecutor of Brussels.
 </p>

 <!-- SLIDER -->